National Audit Office (United Kingdom): Function

 The NAO is the auditor of bodies funded directly by the Parliament of the United Kingdom.

 The NAO reports to the Comptroller and Auditor General who is an officer of the House of Commons of the Parliament of the United Kingdom and in turn reports to the Public Accounts Commission, a statutory body established under section 2 of the National Audit Act 1983.
 The reports produced by the NAO are reviewed by the Public Accounts Committee, a select committee of the House of Commons, and in some cases investigated further.

 The NAO has two main streams of work: Financial Audits and Value For Money (VFM) audits.

 The NAO's financial audits give assurance over three aspects of government expenditure: the truth and fairness of financial statements; the regularity (or statutory validity) of the expenditure, and; the propriety of the audited body's conduct in accordance with parliamentary, statutory and public expectations.
 Financial audits are carried out in much the same way as private auditing bodies and the NAO voluntarily applies the International Standards on Auditing (ISAs).
 The NAO is subject to inspection by the Audit Quality Review team of the Financial Reporting Council.

 Value for Money (VFM) audits are non-financial audits to measure the effectiveness, economy and efficiency of government spending.
-Roughly sixty of these reports are produced each year, the most notable from recent years being the reports on MRSA, which led to an increase in public interest in the topic, the report on the rescue of British Energy and the report in the Public Private Partnership to maintain the London Underground.
+Roughly sixty of these reports are produced each year, the most notable from recent years being the reports on MRSA, which led to an increase in public interest in the topic, the report on the rescue of British Energy and the report on the Public Private Partnership to maintain the London Underground.
 The remits of the NAO and the Public Accounts Committee do not allow them to question the policy itself and so VFM reports only examine the implementation of policy.
 The responsibility for questioning policy is left for other select committees and debating chambers of Parliament, but this has not prevented the PAC being named committee of the year in 2006.

 "Good Governance", an output somewhere between financial and VFM audits, was previously a strand of NAO work, but is no longer a focus of activity.
 The NAO does, however, publish best practice guidance for public sector organisations.
 An example includes the fact sheet on governance statements.
 In addition, the NAO undertakes fast-paced and more narrowly focused work called investigations.

 The NAO received new powers under the Local Audit and Accountability Act 2014 to provide an end-to-end view of policy implementation, and produce reports aimed at the local government sector.